This is a named option within the Master of Science Information.

 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
 Once you have researched the graduate program(s) you are interested in, apply online.

-The MS Information admits students to its on campus and online master's programs once a year for a start in the fall semester.
+The MS Information admits students to its master's programs once a year for a start in the fall semester.
 Fall admissions deadlines are as follows:

-• The deadline for full consideration for iSchool MS Information scholarships is February 15.
+- Full consideration deadline for iSchool MS Information scholarships is February 15.

-• The deadline for full consideration for admission is March 1.
+- Full consideration deadline for admission is March 1.

-• Applications submitted after March 1 are considered on a space available basis.
+- Applications submitted after the fall deadline are considered on a space available basis.

-International students: TOEFL or equivalent scores are required if English is not the native language, or if the undergraduate instruction was not in English.
-The Information School follows UW Graduate School rules regarding English proficiency exams.
+International degree-seeking applicants must prove English proficient.
+The Information School follows the Graduate School's rules regarding English proficiency exams.
 See the Graduate School website for updated information.

 Graduate School Resources